apigee-127/volos-connectors/volos-ldap/README.md

 * **path** - Specifies the URI resource endpoint for the REST call.

 The API call for this mapping might look like this:
+??? do we have a test POST I can paste in here?
+Not sure how to form the payload.

 ````
     curl -H "Content-type:application/json" -X POST \